fggconitsha/fggconitsha/about.md

 **How to Donate**

-* Give Online - through our paypal account (coming soon).
+* Give online - through our paypal account (coming soon).
 * Give by mail - mail your check made payable to .

 To all those that have contributed in any way - **_Thank you so much for your support!_**